CMU-CS-447-DIS-Group-1/API-server/README.md

 - If you are using Laragon, then your website will be at [localhost](http://localhost) or [projectfolder.test](projectname.test)
 - If you are not, then your website will be at [http://127.0.0.1:8000](http://127.0.0.1:8000)
 - You can login with the following account:
-  - Not available yet
+  - email: can get after seed | password: password

 ## KNOWN BUG(S)

 - Run seed command sometime return error alert about existed primary key.
-Just run the command again until it work.
+Just run the command [here](#configuration) until it work.